radivot/myelo/CML/michor05/README.md

 }
 ```

-The following code shows how a setpoint-sized bolus of stem cells repopulates populations between it and
+The following shows how a setpoint(sp)-sized bolus of stem cells repopulates vacant pools down to
-a mature granulocyte.
+mature granulocytes.

 ```
 library(tidyverse)